 Discovery Park in Magnolia is a short taxi or car-sharing ride from Pier 91.
 At 534-acres, it’s Seattle’s largest park, with a variety of scenery from beaches and bluffs (plus a picturesque lighthouse) to dense forest and wildflower meadows.
 To see it all, take a stroll around the three-mile Discovery Park Loop Trail.

 From Discovery Park, it’s a 10-minute taxi or car-sharing ride to the Ballard neighborhood, known for its maritime and Scandinavian roots.
-Taste craft beer and spirits at one of the many breweries and distilleries here, or make your way through the artisan boutiques on Ballard Avenue.
+Taste craft beer and spirits at one of the many breweries and distilleries or make your way through the artisan boutiques on Ballard Avenue.
 While there, stop in at Hot Cakes Molten Chocolate Cakery for a sweet pick-me-up.
-The Ballard Locks are one of the city’s most iconic settings, where visitors can view boats passing through from Puget Sound to Lake Union and Lake Washington (and watch salmon making their way up the “fish ladder” on their own passage through the locks).
+The Ballard Locks are one of the city’s most iconic settings, where visitors can view boats being lifted between fresh and salt water and watch salmon making their way up the “fish ladder” on their own passage through the locks.

 Neighboring Fremont holds court as one of Seattle’s most eclectic neighborhoods—just ask the Fremont Troll sculpture lurking under the Aurora Bridge.
-But its also home to several local hot spots like coffee roaster Milstead & Co. and family-friendly Fremont Brewing Company (both close to the Troll).
-You’ll also find The Book Larder, Seattle’s only cookbook bookstore, and sandwich shop Paseo, which serves Caribbean-style pork numbers that have a cult following.
+It’s also home to several local hot spots like coffee shops and family-friendly Fremont Brewing Company (close to the Troll), and sandwich shop Paseo, which serves Caribbean-style pork numbers that have a cult following.

 Head east towards the University District, where the Washington Park Arboretum is tucked away on the shores of Lake Washington.
-Set out in any direction to wander easily accessible walkways through 230 acres of plant varieties from around the world.
-Pay a visit to the Seattle Japanese Garden at the south end of the arboretum for a view of the carefully curated sanctuary of Japanese maples.
+Wander easily accessible walkways through 230 acres of plant varieties from around the world or rent a boat from the nearby Waterfront Activities Center and paddle the marshlands at the edge of the lake.

 Back at the downtown waterfront, a 12-minute water taxi trip across Elliott Bay takes you to West Seattle.
-Take in an entirely new vantage point of the Seattle skyline from Alki Beach, walk the 2.5-mile path down the waterfront, or rent a kayak or paddleboard from Alki Kayak Tours.
+Take in an entirely new vantage point of the Seattle skyline from Alki Beach, walk the 2.5-mile path down the waterfront.
 Take the free shuttle up to the Junction, West Seattle’s hub of boutiques, restaurants, and antique shops along California Avenue and Alaska Street.
 There’s often a line at Bakery Nouveau (the twice-baked croissants are worth the wait), while Easy Street Records is a must-visit for if you’re into vinyl.
 Grab a bite and a tropical cocktail at Marination ma kai, a Hawaiian-fusion spot with a waterfront patio perfect for summer days, while you wait for the water taxi back to downtown Seattle.